masc-ucsc/docs/docs/pyrope/05b-statements.md

   order](02-basics.md#evaluation-order) provides more details on expressions evaluation order.

-* When used in an expression or lambda, the last expression in the body is the implicit return value.
-The `return` keyword is only needed for early exits — not for the normal return path.
-This applies to all lambda types (`comb`/`pipe`/`mod`).
+* A code block used as an expression evaluates to the value of its last expression.
+This is a property of code blocks, not lambdas — see [lambdas](06-functions.md#output-tuple) for how lambda outputs work (declared by name, assigned in the body, no implicit return).

 ```
 mut yy = 0